 Uniquely created by schools for schools, the GSA is a global network of schools represented by Sustainability Coordinators -- faculty, staff. students, administrators and others -- working together to solve climate and conservation challenges.
 GSA Member Schools collaborate locally and virtually to share and implement sustainable best practices, and promote connections between schools, communities, and the environments that sustain them.
-We do this by: creating Peer-to-Peer forums; exchanging resources; offering original programs and curriculum developed by Member Schools' goals, vision and experience; and connecting youth to nature.
+We do this by: creating Peer-to-Peer forums; exchanging resources; offering original programs and curriculum developed by Member Schools; and connecting youth to nature.
 GSA schools set and meet goals, and quantify progress.
 They coordinate governance, operations and curriculum to advance sustainability.

 GSA envisions a healthy, abundant, equitable, ecologically diverse world, connected through a global community of schools.
 In this vision, schools worldwide work together across boundaries to achieve an environmentally sustainable future that respects and protects all living things and wild places without depleting the resources on which they depend.

 Schools can play a vital stewardship role to UNITE people across socio-economic, geo-political and generational boundaries, CREATE healthy, supportive learning environments, CONNECT youth to nature, EDUCATE the greatest number to embrace a shared understanding about social, environmental, and economic interdependencies; and DEVELOP the values, long-term vision, and skills to live together sustainably.

 Check out our PREZI on who we are and what we do!